 So cheers to the dark side…and the light side:

 I remember one of my show’s cast mates addressing it with me one night as we walked to our cars…I denied it and laughed it off then went home to my apartment and cried.

 I remember telling my parents that I needed help for this strange disorder…they didn’t know what to say or how to handle this foreign concept of not wanting to eat or wanting to purge what you had just taken in.

 I remember not eating one day and then being famished the next, gouging my body with baked goods and then disciplining it by taking a sleeve of over-the-counter laxatives and a handful of Ultra Diet Pep pills…thankfully I woke up after passing out in my bedroom, completely unaware (still to this day) of the amount of time I was out for.

-I remember knowing it was time to see someone who could help, “all I really needed was a nutritionist” I believed…by the grace of a Higher Power, I was led to an angel-woman who would step in to be my advocate and align all of the proper medical and psychiatric care I would need to begin to straighten out my life.
+I remember knowing it was time to see someone who could help, “all I really needed was a nutritionist” I believed…by the grace of a Higher Power, I was led to an angel-woman who would step in to be my advocate and align all of the proper medical and psychiatric care I would need to begin to heal my body and my mind.

 I remember the group therapy, the individual therapy, the internist visits, the nutritionist check-ins, loathing them on certain days and rejoicing for them on others…painful as those days would be, those tools were helping me, challenging me to make the choice to change my situation.

 I remember walking with my bathroom scale to my apartment’s dumpster to release myself from that slave of a number-rotator…I sobbed and cried for hours.